chriske00/Linux-file-permission-modification/README.md

-# Linux file permission modification
+# Securing File Permissions in the Projects Directory

 ## Objective
 • Modify Linux file permissions to control read, write, and execute access for users, groups, and others